If you’re reading this article, chances are you’re going through a tough time and need some advice on how to deal with negative emotions.

-When you finally take control of your life by taking an active step to overcoming the reason for your long term negative emotions, doors start to open and you begin to evolve.
+When you finally take control of your life by taking an active step toward overcoming the reason for your long-term negative emotions, doors start to open and you begin to evolve.

 Remind yourself that you are strong, even if your perception is that you aren’t.

 Despite how much we want to experience the best parts of life without the bad, they exist in synchrony.